Top four race in the Premier League - Who can qualify?

 [ MORE: How to watch Premier League in USA ]

-With Manchester City and Liverpool battling for the title, plus Chelsea sitting semi-comfortably in third, the likes of Arsenal and Tottenham are battling it out to finish in the top four, while Wolves, Manchester United, and West Ham see their chances sinking like stones.
-Heavy ones.
+With Manchester City and Liverpool battling for the title, the likes of Arsenal, Tottenham, and maybe even once-comfortably third-place Chelsea are battling it out to finish in the top four, Manchester United has joined Wolves and West Ham in flaming out of the race.

 Below we focus on the standings, fixtures, and analyze the top four hopes for the teams in the hunt, and we will update this article each week between now and the end of the season.